 This postgraduate module/course is taught online by Dr Christoph Schneider.
 There will be 10 sessions taught online in real time, the duration of each session being 150 minutes.
-In each session, a lecture of about 1 hour will be followed by a brief break.
-Depending on numbers, there may then be discussion in small groups before the full class resumes.
+Apart from introductory lectures there will be plenty of time for discussion.

-This module is a part of the MA in Contemporary Faith and Belief in the Global Context (taught by IOCS and the Cambridge Theological Federation, and awarded by Anglia Ruskin University) but it is also available to students of the MA in Spirituality East and West.
-We are now also accepting ‘external’ students who can follow and participate in the course just like the MA students, without being enrolled in one of the MA Programmes.
-Auditors are expected to have good knowledge of English in order to follow this Module, while affiliated students are also required to have a BA qualification or higher.
+This module is a part of the MA in Christian Theology and the Contemporary World (taught by IOCS and the Cambridge Theological Federation, and awarded by Anglia Ruskin University) but it is also available to students of the MA in Spirituality East and West.
+‘External’ students can follow and participate in the course just like the MA students, without being enrolled in one of the MA Programmes.

 There are two enrolment options for the course participants who are not officially enrolled in the MA programme: